elixirschool/elixirschool/lessons/en/basics/functions.md

 We've listed the function names in comments above.
 The first implementation takes no arguments, so it is known as `hello/0`; the second takes one argument so it is known as `hello/1`, and so on.
 Unlike function overloads in some other languages, these are thought of as _different_ functions from each other.
-(Pattern matching, described just a moment ago, applies only when multiple definitions are provided for function definitions with the _same_ number of arguments.)
+(Pattern matching, described a moment ago, applies only when multiple definitions are provided for function definitions with the _same_ number of arguments.)

 ### Functions and Pattern Matching